-- Physical assaults of a sexual nature. - Other unwanted and unnecessary physical contact. - Subtle pressure or requests for sexual contact. - Verbal comments of a sexual nature, including but not limited to inappropriate comments about an individual's body or sexual activities. - The inappropriate use of sexually explicit or offensive language in discussions with or to describe an individual. - · Sexually offensive jokes. - The display of sexually suggestive objects or pictures. - Any physical contact or activity of a sexual nature or any attempt to engage in any physical contact or activity of a sexual nature, either consensual or not, within the jurisdiction of the Indian River School District, or at any school sponsored activity or event.
+- Physical assaults of a sexual nature. - Other unwanted and unnecessary physical contact. - Subtle pressure or requests for sexual contact. - Verbal comments of a sexual nature, including but not limited to inappropriate comments about an individual's body or sexual activities. - The inappropriate use of sexually explicit or offensive language in discussions with or to describe an dividual. - Sexually offensive jokes. - The display of sexually suggestive objects or pictures.

+Any physical contact or activity of a sexual nature or any attempt to engage in any physical contact or activity of a sexual nature, either consensual or not, within the jurisdiction of the Indian River School District, or at any school sponsored activity or event.

-Employees of the district who feel that they are the victim of sexual harassment or misconduct in any form by a district student should advise the offending student that the conduct is offensive and request that it be discontinued immediately.
-If the offending conduct continues or recurs, the employee shall immediately report the incident to the Principal or Assistant Principal or, in the case of the Central Office, to the Superintendent or designee.
+Employees of the district who feel that they are the victim of sexual harassment or misconduct in any form by a district student or staff member should advise the offending student that the conduct is offensive and request that it be discontinued immediately.
+If the offending conduct continues or recurs, the employee shall immediately report the incident to the Principal or Assistant Principal; or, in the case of the Central Office, to the Superintendent or designee.
+If the staff member is uncomfortable for any reason with discussing the matter with the individual designated to receive the report, or who are not satisfied after bringing the matter to the attention of the designated individuals, shall report the matter promptly to the Superintendent or designee.

-Students who feel that they are the victim of sexual harassment or misconduct in any form by another student, or who become aware of an instance of sexual harassment or misconduct should report the situation immediately to an administrator of the school or to a district employee who is in a position of authority, other than the person about whom the complaint is being made.
+Students who feel that they are the victim of sexual harassment or misconduct in any form by another student or a staff member; or who become aware of an instance of sexual harassment or misconduct should report the situation immediately to an administrator of the school or to a district employee who is in a position of authority, other than the person about whom the complaint is being made.
 Students are also encouraged to report all violations of this policy to their parents or guardians.
 Students who are uncomfortable for any reason with discussing the matter with the individual designated to receive the report, or who are not satisfied after bringing the matter to the attention of the designated individuals, shall report the matter promptly to the Superintendent or designee.